 113.1 from 4 U/18 Championship games

 WAITING until day two of the Draft to hear his name called may have hurt Deven Robertson’s ego, but it did wonders for his starting price.
 An elite inside midfielder, Robertson’s disposal efficiency caused some clubs to pass on the talented WA captain, but as long as he gets the footy in his hands fantasy coaches won’t be too worried about where it goes.
-I do wonder how well he’ll slot into a midfield with Lachie Neale, Jarryd Lyons and Dayne Zorko, but if Robertson can provide the inside grunt and accumulate a ton of the footy, he’s shaping up as one of the highest-scoring rooks in the upcoming season.
+I do wonder how well he’ll slot into a midfield with Lachie Neale, Jarryd Lyons and Dayne Zorko, but if Robertson can provide the inside grunt and accumulate a ton of the footy, he’s shaping up to be one of the highest-scoring rooks in the upcoming season.

 Marlion Pickett, Tigers